educates/educates-terraform-modules/platform/educates/README.md

 you can provide a a variable `educates_config.config_file` with Educates Configuration format that will be merged with the default module configuration
 (overriding those values that overlap), or will replace the complete configuration if `educates_config.config_is_to_be_merged` is `False`.

+### GCP Configuration

+When using `infrastructure_provider = "gcp"`, the module can automatically configure workload identity for cert-manager and external-dns services:

+- `certmanager_service_account`: Optional.
+The full email of the Google Service Account for cert-manager workload identity.
+If not provided, defaults to `{cluster_name}-cert-mgr@{project}.iam.gserviceaccount.com`
+- `externaldns_service_account`: Optional.
+The full email of the Google Service Account for external-dns workload identity.
+If not provided, defaults to `{cluster_name}-ext-dns@{project}.iam.gserviceaccount.com`

+These variables allow the module to use the actual service account emails from the GKE infrastructure module, ensuring consistency when service account names are truncated for length constraints.

 ## Requirements

 | Name | Version |